aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

 .. _Step_Conversion_Backward_Copy:

-Step 8: For each shadow case, copy that shadow case back to the original case.
+Step 8: Move shadow cases back to the original cases
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 You can convert shadow cases created in `step 5 <Step_Conversion_Copy_Input_Case>`_ back to the original case locations using the same tool in the ``DeprecateCompoundSetUtilities`` library.